vandofb/GitLab-QA/README.md

 You can install it with `gem install gitlab-qa`.
 It will expose a `gitlab-qa` command in your system.

+When using OS X Docker, you need to go to Preferences > Advanced and allocate at least **5.0 GB**, otherwise some steps may fail to execute the `chrome-webdriver`.

 1. Run tests against a Docker image with GitLab:

     `gitlab-qa Test::Instance::Image CE|EE|<full image address>`